 King County Approved for Phase 2

-June 19: Earlier this week, King County submitted a plan to the WA Department of Health to enter Phase 2 of the Governor’s Safe Start COVID recovery plan.
-This morning, the plan was approved, allowing an expansion of retail operations and dining opportunities, additional professional services, as well as other activities.
+On June 19, King County's Phase 2 plan was approved by the WA Department of Health, allowing an expansion of retail operations and dining opportunities, additional professional services, as well as other activities.

 The new phase (click for details) now allows up to 50% usage of indoor seating capacity at restaurants, and 50% of outdoor dining (both with tables at 6-foot spacing).
 It also allows social and recreational gatherings with up to 5 people outside your household per week.